ibm-cloud-docs/assistant/dialog-overview.md

   {: tip}

   If the entity is a pattern entity with capture groups, then you can check for a certain group value match.
 For example, you can use the syntax: `@us_phone.groups[1] == '617'`
-  See [Storing pattern entity values in context variables](dialog-runtime.html#context-pattern-entities) for more information.
+  See [Storing and recognizing pattern entity groups in input](dialog-tips.html#get-pattern-groups) for more information.

 - **Intent**: The simplest condition is a single intent.
 The node is used if, after the service's natural language processing evaluates the user's input, it determines that the purpose of the user's input maps to the pre-defined intent.
 Use the syntax, `#intent_name`.
 For example, `#weather` checks if the user input is asking for a weather forecast.
 If so, the node with the `#weather` intent condition is processed.